 Usually, both free and premium password managers use military-grade encryption and zero-knowledge architecture.
 This means that there's no way to decipher your database even if someone breaks into it.
 The provider also doesn't have a key to unlock your data.
 That's why it all comes down to using a proper master password, 2FA, and keeping your devices malware-free.

-What’s more, one would be hard-pressed to find a free password manager that integrates a dark web scanner.
-Even though this can be done manually using a third-party tool, it might take quite some time and will have no benefit if done only occasionally.
-A premium password manager constantly checks the dark web to see if any of your accounts have leaked.
+What's more, one would be hard-pressed to find a free password manager that integrates a dark web scanner.
+On the contrary, a premium password manager constantly checks the dark web to see if any of your accounts have leaked.

 Of course, you have to put trust in the company behind your password manager.
-However, that shouldn’t be a problem because most of them have a flawless reputation.
+However, most of them have a flawless reputation.
 Also, they are way less risky than some dubious app or browser add-on that people install without much thinking.